MicrosoftDocs/dynamics365smb-docs/business-central/includes/shopify-preview.md

 ms.service: dynamics-365-business-central
 ---

+> [!NOTE]
-This feature is currently in preview so that our customers and partners can provide feedback.
+> This feature is currently in preview so that our customers and partners can provide feedback.
 It'll become a standard feature in 2024 release wave 1.